peterarsentev/code_quality_principles/README.md

         ex(() -> resource.write(value));
     }

-How you can see, we don't have copy/past code now.
+Now you can see, we don't have copy-past code.

-Look at sample with JDBC method.
+Look at the sample with JDBC method.

     public void update(User model) {
         this.db(